Initiating a Complaint

-Failure to Participate: Failure of a student to agree to, appear at, or participate in a hearing, or to otherwise disrupt the normal hearing process, may in itself constitute a violation.
+Failure of a student to agree to, appear at, or participate in a hearing, or to otherwise disrupt the normal hearing process, may in itself constitute a violation.
 The University reserves the right to pursue this additional violation in the same or a separate hearing.
 If a referred student chooses not to have the hearing process explained, chooses not to participate in the hearing process, or otherwise fails to appear at a hearing, the hearing officer may render a decision and if appropriate, impose sanctions based solely on the information available at the time without the benefit of information from the referred student.
-These sanctions may be appealed in accordance with the procedures detailed in Judicial Appeals Procedures.
+These sanctions may be appealed in accordance with the procedures detailed in Conduct Appeals Procedures.

 Standard for Hearing Determinations

 The standard of "whether it is more likely than not" that the student is in violation of the policy(ies) at issue will be the basis for determining findings and imposing any sanctions.
 A finding of "IN VIOLATION" means that, based on the information available at the time, it is more likely than not that the student is in violation of the policy(ies) at issue.
 A finding of "NOT IN VIOLATION" means that, based on the information available at the time, it is more likely than not that the student is not in violation of the policy(ies) at issue.

 Please also refer to the Sexual & Relationship Violence Prevention and Response policy for additional procedural information for Student Conduct Process matters involving a potential violation of that policy.